Developing a product is a pretty damn hard thing to do.

 So, this is a system that can be used to manage outsourced software projects; this is the backbone of mutual trust and a successful cooperation that leads to a transparent cooperation between your team and your outsourcing partner.

-Check out this software outsourcing case study and learn how a UK-based tech company successfully outsourced software development.
+Check out this software outsourcing case study and learn how this company successfully outsourced software development.

 The project ended.
 Now what?